Assistance is available through the Distance Education Department

 The Distance Education Captioning and Transcription grant (DECT) provides California community colleges with funding to create the captions and transcripts for online classes.
 The instructor will not experience a significant work load in this process.

-There are two ways to order captions using the DECT grant:
+Here's how to order captions using the DECT grant:

 - Upload your video to 3C Media Solutions.
 You can order captions through the DECT grant with one click from 3C Media Solutions.
 See more about 3C Media Solutions here.